LittleHeronCodes/LittleHeronCodes.github.io/_posts/2019-10-24-complexheatmap-cheats.md

 ## Demo Data preparation

-There are of course numerous practice dataset available such as diamond cut, flight, etc. However, since I would like to get better at data cleaning up, we will use [DATA]
+There are of course numerous practice dataset available such as diamond cut, flight, etc. However, those are boring, so let's grab a random data from GEO.

 ## Basic plotting